 This website provides general information regarding Kansas and Federal law in this area.
 It is not to be relied upon as legal advice or guidance.
 It is important for businesses to determine their obligations and to comply with Kansas and Federal law.
 For more information regarding Security Breaches, please contact a private attorney.

-In 2014, at least 297 data breaches occurred in the United States, affecting an estimated 67.9 million records.* In the wake of these breaches, business owners and managers across the country are reexamining their Information Security procedures.
+In 2015, more than 500 data breaches occurred in the United States.
+A conservative estimate of the number of records affected by those breaches is 160 million.* In the wake of these breaches, business owners and managers across the country are reexamining their Information Security procedures.

-Data breaches affect businesses of all sizes—from the one-owner specialty shop to the largest international banking institutions.
-Accordingly, both Kansas and Federal laws provide guidance for businesses facing the possibility of a data breach.
-This page examines the laws regarding data breaches and provides tips for avoiding such breaches.
+Security Breaches affect businesses of all sizes—from the one-owner specialty shop to the largest international banking institutions.
+Accordingly, both Kansas and Federal laws provide guidance for businesses facing the possibility of a Security Breach.
+This pamphlet examines the laws regarding Security Breaches and provides tips for avoiding and responding to such breaches.